GClunies/reflekt/README.md

 | [Redshift](https://aws.amazon.com/redshift/) | ✅ |
 | [BigQuery](https://cloud.google.com/bigquery) | ✅ |

-> [!NOTE]
-> Reflekt **NEVER** copies, moves, or modifies your events in the data warehouse.
-It has no visibility into your data.<br>
-> It ONLY reads table and column names for artifact templating.
+Reflekt **NEVER** copies, moves, or modifies events in the data warehouse.
+It ONLY reads table and column names for templating.

 ### dbt
 [dbt](https://www.getdbt.com/) enables anyone that knows SQL to transform data in a cloud data warehouse.
 When modeling in dbt, it is [best practice](https://docs.getdbt.com/guides/best-practices/how-we-structure/1-guide-overview) to: